lordachoo/rdmaPerfMon/README.md

 - **Packets**: Transmit and receive packet rates (packets per second)
 - **Errors**: Any receive errors or transmit discards (shown only when errors exist)
 - **HW**: Hardware-specific counters like out-of-sequence packets and timeouts (shown only when non-zero)
+- **Priority Queue Statistics**: Per-queue TX/RX rates for active priority queues (0-7)

 ## How It Works

 rdmaPerfMon reads RDMA performance counters directly from the Linux `/sys/class/infiniband/` filesystem, which exposes hardware counters from the RDMA subsystem.
+For priority queue statistics, it uses `ethtool -S` to access network interface statistics.
 The script:

 1. Identifies available RDMA interfaces and ports
+2. Maps RDMA devices to network interface names using `ibdev2netdev`
-2. Reads counter values at regular intervals
+3. Reads counter values at regular intervals from both sysfs and ethtool
-3. Calculates rates based on the difference between readings
+4. Calculates rates based on the difference between readings
-4. Converts raw counter values to human-readable formats
+5. Converts raw counter values to human-readable formats
-5. Displays formatted output with color coding
+6. Displays formatted output with color coding

 ## Troubleshooting